Adapted from the book Sex, Love & Dharma by Simon Chokoisky.

 “Places that pollute their atmosphere, like large urban centers, also pollute their heart center, typically making them more cynical places to live.”

-Refuse to put impure thoughts, foods, and words in your body and try to maintain your integrity.
-If you’re a Space element person or suffer from misalignment of this chakra, get your bearings by anchoring your life in deep philosophical traditions.
-Study of the Kabbalah, dharma types, Hinduism, or your own religion is indispensible in helping you find your fixed star and steering your life to the happy shore of personal fulfillment
+Refuse to put impure thoughts, foods, and words in your body, and try to maintain your integrity.
+If you’re a Space element person or suffer from a misalignment of this chakra, get your bearings by anchoring your life in deep philosophical traditions.
+Study of the Kabbalah, dharma types, Hinduism, or your own religion is indispensable in helping you find your fixed star and steering your life to the happy shore of personal fulfillment

 In the sixth chakra, relating becomes the self-interacting with the self, as duality ultimately disappears and the oneness of all creation dawns in the awareness.
 With the opening of the third eye, there is no more need for dharma types, doshas, or designations.
 To arrive at this point, however, the roadmap of the previous chakras is a necessary and helpful guide to your evolution.
 Bon, voyage!